evmar/retrowin32/HACKING.md

 - `--release` when the debug build runs too slowly, and
 - `-F x86-emu,sdl` for GUI support

+Note if you make a change to functions exported in the `win32/src/winapi/` layer, you must re-run the code generator as documented in [`win32/`](win32/).

 ## Code layout

 The entries in this list that are links are links to READMEs with more